Marco Carducci: Cavalry FC

 Cavalry later confirmed that Carducci would return for the 2020 season.
 In the shortened season Carducci finished with three clean sheets in nine games, as his team finished the season in third place.
 He extended his contract for the 2021 and 2022 seasons.

 In March 2022, Carducci would announce that he had been diagnosed with testicular cancer the prior month, and was recovery after having surgery to treat the issue shortly after.
 After serving as the team's backup for the first 3 games of the 2022 season, he would return to the net on May 1, 2022, posting a clean sheet against Pacific FC in his return.
 After his strong 2022 season with Cavalry, Carducci would win his second Golden Glove award.
 In May 2023, Carducci would be the first player to make 100 appearances for Cavalry.
+He departed the club at the end of the 2025 season, having made a total 193 appearances and recorded 67 clean sheets throughout his seven seasons at the club.

+HFX Wanderers

+On December 22, 2025, Carducci officially signed with the HFX Wanderers in the Canadian Premier League on a two-year contract through the 2027 season.

 International career

 Carducci was born in Canada to a Canadian-Italian father and Uruguayan mother.
 He has represented Canada at various youth levels.
 He was on the Canadian team that went to the 2013 FIFA U-17 World Cup.
 In May 2014, he was named to the Canadian U-20 team that would participate in the Milk Cup later that summer.
 He played one game at the tournament, with his Vancouver Whitecaps compatriot Nolan Wirth playing the other two.
 Carducci would later participate again with the U20s in November, where he played two games against England and Russia in a 2–2 draw and a 2–1 victory, respectively.